solana-labs/solana/docs/src/wallet-guide/ledger-live.md

 - Install [Ledger Live desktop software](https://www.ledger.com/ledger-live/)
   - If you already have Ledger Live installed, please update to the latest version of Ledger Live, which enables the newest firmware and app updates.
-- Connect your Nano S or X to your computer and follow the on-screen instructions.
+- Connect your Nano to your computer and follow the on-screen instructions.
 - Update the firmware on your new Nano.
 This is needed to ensure you are able to install the latest version of the Solana App.
   - [Update Nano S Firmware](https://support.ledger.com/hc/en-us/articles/360002731113-Update-Ledger-Nano-S-firmware)
   - [Update Nano X Firmware](https://support.ledger.com/hc/en-us/articles/360013349800)

-## Install the Solana App on your Ledger Nano
+## Install the Solana App on your Nano

 - Open Ledger Live
 - Click on "Manager" in the left pane on the app and search for "Solana" in the